Kalmat/PyWinCtl/README.md

 - **Build a screen capture tool** — get the exact position and size of a window to pass to `mss`, `PIL`, or `OpenCV`
 - **Control your own app's windows** — manage Tkinter/Qt/wx window geometry or state from outside the main loop

-PyWinCtl uses native backends under the hood: Win32 API on Windows, Apple Script on macOS, and [EWMHlib](https://github.com/Kalmat/EWMHlib)/Xlib on Linux;
+PyWinCtl uses native backends under the hood: Win32 API on Windows, Apple Script on macOS, and [EWMHlib](https://github.com/Kalmat/EWMHlib)/Xlib on Linux.

 ```python
 import pywinctl as pwc